tonywaiweb/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## Dialogs/Windows

-In TinyMCE 3.x all dialogs where HTML files loaded in iframes or separate windows.
-In 4.x all windows are DIV elements placed onto the same page as the editor.
+In TinyMCE 3, all dialogs where HTML files loaded in iframes or separate windows.
+In version 4, all windows are DIV elements placed onto the same page as the editor.
 You can however still load pages into iframe based windows.

 ```js
 // Open URL based window